Skip to navigation Skip to content

 Treatments

-OCD is usually a lifelong condition but treatment will help a person gain better control over their obsessions and compulsions and stop these from ruling their life.
-There are three main ways to help people with OCD and often using a combination of all three works best.
+OCD is usually a lifelong condition but treatment will help a person gain better control over their obsessions and compulsions and stop them from completely disrupting their daily life.
+There are a number of ways to help people with OCD, and often using a combination has the best outcomes for a person.

 Cognitive behaviour therapy (also called CBT) is used by specialist mental health professionals to change a person’s thinking patterns and behaviour.
 Therapy includes gently exposing the person to situations that trigger their obsessions and compulsions and helping them to learn ways to resist the compulsive behaviour.
 These situations are practiced daily until anxiety eventually decreases.